 At linebacker, Nathan Gerry is productive on the outside, but neither middle man T.J.
 Edwards nor Duke Riley would start on most playoff-caliber teams.
 Third-round pick Davion Taylor is another swift outside linebacker, but this group is clearly the weak spot on this side of the ball.

 The Birds are in pretty good shape here.
 Kicker Jake Elliott has a sturdy leg and is automatic from inside 40 yards.
 However, over the past two seasons, he has been somewhat unreliable on longer kicks.
 Cameron Johnston's punting numbers dropped some in 2019 after a robust rookie debut, but his 46.4-yard average is still quite good.

 Scott and Sanders are solid kick returners, and Sanders has the speed to break one.
 Expect Reagor and Hightower to get shots at returns; both have big-play ability.

 The Eagles remain serious contenders in the NFC East, in part because of their relative roster stability as well as the coaching upheaval in the division.
-Wentz is a top-tier QB, and having Sanders, Ertz and Goedert with him, along with a sturdy offensive line, will help a lot.
-But Reagor needs to produce right away, and the Birds need full seasons (or close to it) from Jackson and Jeffery.
-Dillard must be solid, particularly in pass protection, to protect his injury-prone QB.
+Wentz is a top-tier QB, and having Sanders, Ertz and Goedert with him will help a lot.
+But Reagor needs to produce right away, the Birds need full seasons (or close to it) from Jackson and Jeffery, and now the offensive line is a question mark following the loss of two expected starters.
 The defense addressed two big needs by adding help along the defensive front and in the secondary, but other than Cox, Hargrave, Graham, McLeod and Slay, there remain questions.
 Philadelphia is a good team, but remember that it needed to win its final four games to reach the playoffs.
 Expect playoff contention, but a lot must go right for postseason success.